ggalloro/tekton-speed-builds/README.md

-# tekton-speed-builds
+# Speed Up Container Image Builds in Tekton Pipelines

 This repo contains assets to test different ways to improve build speed on Tekton pipelines.

-The assets are part of the examples in the "Speed Up Container Image Builds in Tekton Pipelines" blog post.
+For a more detailed description of this example, see [Speed Up Container Image Builds in Tekton Pipelines](https://tekton.dev/blog/2023/10/30/speeding-up-container-image-builds-in-tekton-pipelines) blog post.